-Henschke, John and Cooper, Mary, "Additions Toward a Thorough Understanding of the International Foundations of Andragogy in HRD & Adult Education" (2007).
+Henschke, John, "A Global Perspective on Andragogy: An Update" (2008).
 Adult Education Faculty Works.

-9. Available at: https://irl.umsl.edu/adulteducation-faculty/9
+Available at: https://irl.umsl.edu/adulteducation-faculty/40

-This Book Chapter is brought to you for free and open access by the College of Education at IRL @ UMSL.
+This Article is brought to you for free and open access by the College of Education at IRL @ UMSL.
 It has been accepted for inclusion in Adult Education Faculty Works by an authorized administrator of IRL @ UMSL.
 For more information, please contact marvinh@umsl.edu.